 Sheet pan nachos have always been a big thing in my family.
-Growing up, our house was the hang out spot for all of my friends.
+Growing up, our house was the hang-out spot for all of my friends.
 And something that my mom used to make us that would feed a large group of kids was sheet pan nachos.
-So when I started partnering with LA VICTORIA®, I knew this was something I wanted to share with you all.
+Top them off with homemade Quick Pickled Onions.

 Table of Contents